onqtam/headjack/docs/quotes_and_notes/skip_in_search/resurrected_yt_channel.md

 Intitially a parallel system - will not need to be voted in politically to start having effect

+We have not even begun to explore the potential of enculturation in a conscious and intentional/deliverate and democratic way

 Welcome to the final battle between good & evil - the trajectory of everything in this part of the galaxy that’s beautiful is at stake
 Or finish with “evil”
 The next 2 decades will determine the unfolding of life’s trajectory